RafaelPereiraSantos/generic-semaphore/README.md

 	}

   	// Creates the async pipeline passing all the necessary configurations.
 	  // Note that if no configuration is given it will the follow its default values
 	  // (refers to the internal code to see them). sem := gsemaphore.NewSemaphore([]gsemaphore.OptionFunc[string]{
-		gsemaphore.WithPipeline(pipeline),
+		gsemaphore.WithFlow(pipeline),
     	// Defines which parallelism strategy the pipeline will follow,
 		  // in this case the pipeline will start from 1
     	// goroutine and slowly increase up to 10 with a pace of a increase
 		  // of 1 per second.
 		gsemaphore.WithParallelismStrategyOf(
 			gsemaphore.BuildLinearParallelismIncreaseStrategy[string](1, 10, time.Second),
 		),